 Community Learning and Development

 The Aberdeenshire Learning Communities Partnership brings together key partner agencies involved in the delivery of CLD across Aberdeenshire.
-The partners have produced their first three year CLD Plan (2015-2018) which is available to view here.
+The partners have produced their first three year CLD Plan (2015-2018).

 This three year plan takes a positive approach to build and improve on what is already working and has identified four key Improvement Priorities where we as a CLD Partnership can work together to improve outcomes: